SynapseProject/myriad.docs/docs/usage/response.md

 | success | Boolean Value indicating whether the action was executed sucessfully.
 | server | The LDAP Server that the query was sent to.
 | searchBase | The Search Base the query was executed against.
+| searchBases | A list of the Serarch Bases that were used in the request.
+This only appears when the "union" element is in the request.
+See [Multiple Searches In One Request](request.md#multiple-searches-in-one-request) for details.
 | searchFilter | The raw LDAP Search Filter used for the query.
+| searchFilters | A list of Search Filters that were used in the request.
+This only appears when the "union" element is in the request.
+See [Multiple Searches In One Request](request.md#multiple-searches-in-one-request) for details.
 | status | Enumeration indicating the status of the request.
 Valid values are "Success", "SuccessWithWarnings" and "Failure".
 | message | When success is false, the error message.
 When query was an encrpytion request, this field will contained the encrypted value.
 | totalRecords | Total number of records returned in this search.